Can You Retire at 50 with $2 Million? Here’s the Ultimate Guide

 Why a Lower SWR?

-• Sequence of Returns Risk: Early market downturns hurt more with high withdrawals.
-A lower SWR reduces risk.
+• Sequence risk: Early downturns hurt more with high withdrawals.

 Step 1: Track Current Spending